-Ksenija Radovanović, architect, activist Belgrade on Water, candidate for local election in Belgrade 2018, Belgrade, Serbia
+Ksenija Radovanović, architect, activist Don’t Let Belgrade D(r)own, candidate for local election in Belgrade 2018, Belgrade, Serbia

 If political culture is ever to change, it needs more young, educated women says Jón Gnarr, the famous Reykjavík ex-Mayor.
 Central and Eastern Europe is an ideal battleground for this issue, with most of the countries having only around 20% of politicians being women.
 Although the EU is a strong supporter for gender equality, tools to balance male and female chances have been followed with strong resistance from the media and current politicians in power.
 Succinctly, gender equality is not a popular term in Central European EU member countries.
 So, when we are talking about Serbia, a country outside of the EU and a country known for its patriarchal and militant system, the story of Ksenija Radovanović casts longer shadows than elsewhere.